 Disposition and Bid Process

-Massachusetts Realty Group handles most of the MBTA’s dispositions of public property and assets such as sales of surplus land, leases of commercial and concession space and licenses for ATM and vending facilities in stations and employee areas.
-To serve the MBTA effectively in this capacity, Massachusetts Realty Group has developed a consistent and streamlined process for agency approvals and public bidding.
+Greystone handles most of the MBTA’s dispositions of public property and assets such as sales of surplus land, leases of commercial and concession space and licenses for ATM and vending facilities in stations and employee areas.
+To serve the MBTA effectively in this capacity, Greystone has developed a consistent and streamlined process for agency approvals and public bidding.

 MBTA Disposition Approval